 The Cheese Courtesan with a very visually attractive cheese blog.
 Read about her African Cheese Safari.

-This run-down of Hispanic cheeses embraces the Caribbean but is predominantly about cheeses you'll find in Mexico and in Mexican dishes.
+This overview of Hispanic cheeses embraces the Caribbean but is predominantly about cheeses you'll find in Mexico and in Mexican dishes.

 A regularly-updated blog that is, well, serious about cheese.